mouachan/kogito-knative-loan-demo/README.md

 ## Ambition

-The goal is to demonstrate how it's easy and fast to deploy a business application and optimize consumption of resources (RAM/CPU), by using kogito to build business application and kafka to run application.
+Deploy a business application using Kogito resources.

-We will demonstrate, how it's easy to:
+We will :

 - deploy 2 business/kogito services that represent the eligibility and scoring parts of a loan  workflow.

-- trigger each service through cloudevent, eligiblity service is triggered through :
+- invoke services
-  -  a http call using cloudevent specification
-  -  a push of a cloudevent on the `eligibilityapplication` kafka topic then the eligibility service will produce another cloudevent on the `notationapplication` kafka topic, the cloudevent will trigger the notation service, a score and an offer are produced in `resultoffer` kafka topic
+  *  the first service  `eligibility` can be invoked by an http call using cloudevent specification or a push of a cloudevent on the `eligibilityapplication` kafka topic.then the eligibility service will produce another cloudevent on the `notationapplication` kafka topic, the cloudevent will trigger the notation service, a score and an offer are produced in `resultoffer` kafka topic